The Real Reasons Your Dog Has Reddish Tear Stains & How To Fix It Fast

 Tear stains bring out a lot of strong opinions online and, unfortunately, a lot of bad advice.
 Let’s set the record straight on a few “remedies” that sound convincing but can do more harm than good.

 Not always.
-Many dogs get tear stains from eye shape, fur type, or mild sensitivities, not illness.
-But remember, if stains change color or come with swelling or smell, it’s worth a vet visit.
+Many dogs get tear stains from eye shape, fur type, or mild sensitivities—not illness.
+But remember, if stains change color or come with swelling or odor, it’s time to check in with your vet.

 Nope.
 Bacteria love plastic.
-Switching to stainless steel or ceramic bowls is a legitimate way to help reduce tear stains.
+Switching to stainless steel or ceramic bowls is a proven way to reduce bacteria and help prevent tear staining.

-Chronic staining can be a sign of a bigger issue, including allergies, infections, or blocked tear ducts.
+Chronic staining can be a sign of a bigger issue, like allergies, infections, or blocked tear ducts.
 “Normal” doesn’t always mean harmless.

 False.
-They’re just more visible on white or light-colored fur.
-Dark-coated dogs can still have staining, dampness, and yeast buildup, even if it’s harder to spot.
+Stains are just more visible on white or light-colored fur.
+Dark-coated dogs can still experience staining, dampness, and yeast buildup—it’s just harder to spot.

 Not so fast.
-Chronic wet fur can cause yeast infections or skin irritation.
-Even if your pup seems fine, unattended stains can lead to discomfort later.
+Chronic wet fur can lead to yeast infections and skin irritation.
+Even if your dog seems fine, untreated stains can cause discomfort down the line.

 If you’re ever unsure, skip the forums and ask your vet.
 Tear stains are manageable, but only with the correct info.